kevinadrianpl/personal-blog/content/english/about.md

 You can also message or follow me on [LinkedIn](https://www.linkedin.com/in/kevinadrianpl/).
 I love hearing from others.

-Check out my [GitHub](https://github.com/kevinadrianpl) to see what projects, tools and other open source ideas I have been busy working on.
+Check out my [GitHub](https://github.com/kevinadrianpl) to see what projects, tools and other open source ideas I have been working on.

 <a href="https://www.buymeacoffee.com/kevinadrianpl" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-white.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>